 Remember Pokemon Go?

 Of course you do.
 Either you’ve been struck by it at some point in time, or it’s been your friends, kids, cousins, colleagues, or their kids.
-It’s impossible not to know about this game, mostly because of its extraordinary success, but who would have thought that this mobile game would also grow to become the foundation for AR’s future impact on the world?
+It’s impossible not to know about this game, mostly because of its extraordinary success, but who would have thought that this mobile game would also grow to become the foundation for the future impact of Augmented Reality on the world?

 Pokemon Go definitely played a significant part in placing AR among the biggest technology trends in 2017.
 The consequence?
 It opened doors for various different industries, healthcare being one of them.

-AR’s roots in healthcare go waaay back — believe it or not, it was actually the 1960’s when it first started to influence this industry.
+AR’s roots in healthcare go way back.
+Believe it or not, it was actually the 1960’s when it first started to influence this industry.
 The first virtual system in medicine was proposed in 1965 by Robert Mann, and its purpose was to determine what would be the best procedure for a specific orthopedic disease.
 This system was also used to ease the training for new orthopedic residents.
 At the same time, the first simulators leveraging 3D images were crafted.

 AR was slowly being born, but it was not until the 1990’s that the term Augmented Reality was coined.